Exemption to transit through New Zealand

 - a copy of your electronic flight tickets in to New Zealand and departing from New Zealand.
 These must be confirmed tickets.

-Apply online if you intend to be transiting in New Zealand for longer than 72 hours.
+Use the customer portal to apply for an exemption if you intend to be transiting in New Zealand for longer than 72 hours:

 For the best experience use a modern browser like Chrome, Edge, Firefox, Opera or Safari.

-If you need help completing the form or for any other enquiries please email IsolationExemptions@mbie.govt.nz.
+If you need help completing the form or for any other enquiries email: IsolationExemptions@mbie.govt.nz.